2 members of secretive sect charged in unemployment scheme

 As part of an ongoing investigation into physical and emotional abuse at the Word of Faith Fellowship Church in Spindale, North Carolina, The Associated Press reported in September that authorities were looking into the unemployment dealings of congregants and their businesses.

-Dr. Jerry Gross, 72, and his son, Jason Lee Gross, 51, were charged with wire fraud in U.S. District Court in Ashville.
+Dr. Jerry Gross, 72, and his son, Jason Lee Gross, 51, were charged with wire fraud in U.S. District Court in Asheville.
 They were both charged in a criminal bill of information, which generally means defendants have agreed to waive indictment and plead guilty.
 They will appear in court May 25.

 Jerry Gross owned the Foot & Ankle Center of the Carolinas in Forest City, North Carolina.
 His son worked there, according to court records.